Safi-Dev/blackjack-simulator/README.md

 The `basic_strategy` function defines a simple strategy for playing blackjack.
 Users can modify this function or create new ones to test different strategies.

 ## Simulation Results
-After running the script, the simulation results will be displayed, showing the number of wins, losses, ties, and the win/tie rate and loss rate.
+After running the script, the simulation results will be displayed, showing the number of wins, losses, ties.

 ## To-Do List
 - [ ] Implement card splitting feature